neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 generation pageserver.

 The _AttachedMulti_ state simply disables deletions.
-These will be enqueued until the control plane eventually transitions the node into AttachedSingle, which unblocks deletions.
+These will be enqueued in `RemoteTimelineClient` until the control plane transitions the node into AttachedSingle, which unblocks deletions.

 AttachedMulti is not required for data safety, only to preserve availability on pageservers running with stale generations.

 A node enters AttachedMulti only when explicitly asked to by the control plane.
+It should only remain in this state for the duration of a migration.

+If a control plane bug leaves
+the node in AttachedMulti for a long time, then we must avoid unbounded memory use from enqueued deletions.
+This may be accomplished simply, by dropping enqueued deletions when some modest threshold of delayed deletions (e.g. 10k layers per tenant) is reached.
+As with all deletions, it is safe to skip them, and the leaked objects will be eventually cleaned up by scrub or by timeline deletion.

 #### AttachedStale